Documentation

 General platform settings

-The Name of the platform is the name as shown on the home page if no logo is profided.
+The Name of the platform is displayed on the home page if no logo is provided.

 Tool settings